-The Science and Technology Behind Moxie
+The Research Behind Moxie

 At Embodied, our team of experts including engineers, roboticists, neuroscientists, child development specialists, and creative storytellers, have been working for the past several years to rethink and reinvent how we utilize human-machine interaction to fuel new ways of interacting and learning.
 Drawing on evidence-led science and our combined expertise, we’ve developed a new revolutionary robot to help children: Moxie.